 When the boss returns, he finds every time he types the employee’s name, what appears on screen is a colleague’s name—and vice versa.

 Autocorrect is just as useful now, of course.
 Hack into your iPhone‘s settings, though, and you will find every time you type a name—it actually appears on screen as you type it.

 How to Turn Off Autocorrect on iPhone and iPad

-To disable all autocorrect features on an iPhone, iPad or other iOS device:
+To disable all autocorrect features on an iPhone:

 - Open the Settings app.